 Encrypting .neex files

-With the "Encrypt .neex content" checkbox you can encrypt the .neex file.
-This option will protect the bot file from attempts to read the content by third-party programs.
+You can encrypt the .neex file using the "Encrypt .neex content" checkbox.
+This option protects the bot file from attempts to read the content by third-party programs.

 Launching the bot